Infosheets

 - The European Commission had tasked a High Level Expert Group, chaired by former Portuguese Minister for Research, Manuel Heitor, to provide advice on the future Framework Programme by November 2024.
 The High Level Expert Group's report sets out 12 specific recommendations to ensure the robustness and excellence of the programme, as well as its capacity to respond to current and future challenges Europe faces.

-- In January 2025, the Commission published its policy paper 'Competitiveness Compass for the EU', outlining strategies for boosting the EU’s competitiveness, including a focused approach towards R&I. In February 2025, the Commission launched a series of public consultations in view of the next generation of EU funding programmes, including a consultation on EU funds that boost competitiveness which also encompasses research & innovation and is open until 6 May.
+- In January 2025, the Commission published its policy paper 'Competitiveness Compass for the EU', outlining strategies for boosting the EU’s competitiveness, including a focused approach towards R&I. In February 2025, the Commission launched a series of public consultations in view of the next generation of EU funding programmes, including a consultation on EU funds that boost competitiveness which also encompasses research & innovation.

-- The interim evaluation of Horizon Europe is on the way, and the final report – which should deliver valuable insights into the implementation of the current Framework Programme (Horizon Europe) – is expected to be published in April 2025.
+- The interim evaluation of Horizon Europe – which delivers valuable insights into the implementation of the current Framework Programme (Horizon Europe) – has been published on 30 April 2025.

 - The Report on the assessment of the implementation of Horizon Europe adopted by the European Parliament in March 2025 suggests improvements for future EU research & innovation funding programmes.
 The report urges the Commission to ensure FP10 remains an independent Union Programme and insists the Framework Programme’s budget should receive a substantial upgrade to 220 billion euros, in line with the target of 3% of GDP spending on R&D.